mrleeio/heroku_application_manager/README.md

 bundle exec rails test:system
 ```

+### Factory Bot

+Ruby on Rails generates factories instead of fixtures by default.
+Factories are locationed in `test/factories/*`.

+For detailed instructions on how to use factories reference the official [documentation](https://thoughtbot.github.io/factory_bot/).

 ### Cuprite

 [Cuprite](https://github.com/rubycdp/cuprite) is a pure Ruby driver (read as no Selenium/WebDriver/ChromeDriver dependency) for [Capybara](https://github.com/teamcapybara/capybara).
 It allows you to run Capybara tests on a headless Chrome or Chromium.
 Under the hood it uses [Ferrum](https://github.com/rubycdp/ferrum#index) which is high-level API to the browser by CDP protocol.